Soonhwan-Kwon/capsnet.mxnet/README.md

 **deepSpeech.mxnet: Rich Speech Example**
 =========================================

-This example is MXNet implementation of [CapsNet](https://arxiv.org/abs/1710.09829)
+This example is MXNet implementation of [CapsNet](https://arxiv.org/abs/1710.09829):
+Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
+Dynamic Routing Between Capsules.
+NIPS 2017
 - The Current best test error is 0.5%

+Due to the permission issue, this example is maintained in this [repository](https://github.com/samsungsds-rnd/capsnet.mxnet) separately.
 * * *
 ## **Usage**
 On Single gpu